dwanev/AERA_intro/README.md

 https://openaera.org/faq/
 https://github.com/IIIM-IS/AERA

-Status: As at August 2025 I can build and run AERA, the visualiser compiles, but I get an error when attempting to run it.
+Status: As at August 2025 I can build and run AERA, and the visualiser compiles, but I get an error when attempting to run the visualiser.
 I suspect this has to do with QT paths or installation.

 # Step by sep guide to getting AERA running on Windows 11 (I did this inside parallels on a macbook)